rixth/zappenstein/README.md

 ### Zappos API

 I was counting on using the Statistics/topStyles method in the API, however, I found that often it would not return any data.
 It appears the time window that it looks at is far too small.
 For this reason, I subbed in the Flickr API for photos.

+I also found that the recent purchases method would often have several results with the same zip code (presumably from the same order).
+This made for a boring map display, so I implemented a filter that only displays a zip every 60 seconds.